Detailed Design 2015; Construction 2016-2019

 About the Project

-Phase 2 of ATB Centre consists of the detailed design and construction of the remaining leisure components which will adjoin Phase 1, located in the Crossings in West Lethbridge.
-At approximately 256,000 square feet in sized, Phase 2 will include an aquatics centre with waterslides, lazy river and whirlpools, multi-sport field house, fitness centre, indoor track, gymnasiums, child minding area, indoor playground, locker rooms, commercial lease spaces, facility support and amenities.
+ATB Centre - Phase 2 will be the future home of the Cor Van Raay YMCA.
+This project consists of the detailed design and construction of the remaining leisure components which will adjoin to ATB Centre - Phase 1, located in the Crossings neighbourhood of west Lethbridge.
+At approximately 256,000 square feet, Phase 2 will include an aquatics centre with waterslides, lazy river and whirlpools, multi-sport field house, fitness centre, indoor track, gymnasiums, child minding area, indoor playground, locker rooms, commercial lease spaces, facility support and amenities.

 process which included engaging applicable stakeholder groups and the general public.

-Construction of Phase 2 began in May 2016, and completion is expected in 2019.
+Construction of Phase 2 began in May 2016, and expected to open in the spring of 2019.
 In spring 2015, stakeholders and focus groups were consulted during the pre-design stage to reaffirm findings in the 2012 Leisure Centre Needs Assessment.

 Click here for information about Phase 1 of ATB Centre